PlotCoded/MazeSolver/README.md

 <h1>Maze Solver</h1>

 <p>This is an animated and interactive maze solver made with pygame.
+To interact with it (adding your own walls/visited nodes/dead-end dots), left click on the nodes(white dots) to make it dead or reclick (left click) on it to make it available (alive again).
+Use the UP button to activate the algorithm when you have filled in your dead-ends.</p>
-It had 3 algorithms that it can use:
+<p>It had 3 algorithms that it can use:</p>
 <ul>
 <li>BFS</li>
 <li>DFS</li>